Erasmus+ Grant and Marco Polo Grant

-- available for study periods inside Europe (see IESE for the grant that is available with your university of choice)
+- available for exchange inside Europe (see IESE for the grant that is available with your university of choice);

-- cover part of the travel and accommodation expenses
+- covers part of the travel and accommodation expenses;

-- can be awarded to a student once per study cycle for a study period abroad (maximum grant period is one academic year)
+- can be awarded to a student once per study cycle for a study period abroad.

 Marco Polo Fund

-- cover part of the travel and accommodation expenses; they are merely a contribution towards the extra costs involved in studying abroad
+- covers part of the travel and accommodation expenses: a contribution towards the extra costs involved in studying abroad;

 - the amount awarded comprises of both faculty and university resources and is decided on a year-by-year basis: in the past few years the Marco Polo grant has been set at €150-250 per calendar month, depending on the destination country;